ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 Finally we deployed it to the Proximus Datacenter and watched the Proximus employees take on the challenge.
 <a href="{{ '/img/stairwaytohealth/result1.jpg' | prepend: site.baseurl }}" data-lightbox="results" data-title="Large screen @ Proximus towers"><img alt="result1" src="{{ '/img/stairwaytohealth/result1.jpg' | prepend: site.baseurl }}" style="max-height: 300px; max-width: 100%; display: inline-block;"></a>
 <a href="{{ '/img/stairwaytohealth/result2.jpg' | prepend: site.baseurl }}" data-lightbox="results" data-title="Informing the employees"><img alt="result2" src="{{ '/img/stairwaytohealth/result2.jpg' | prepend: site.baseurl }}" style="max-height: 300px; max-width: 100%; display: inline-block;"></a>

+## Conclusion

+After four hard weeks of working and a lot of lines of code written.
+We delivered our project to Proximus and the contest could start.Also as developers we have learned some thing about this project.
+Like never do I18N as the last thing, add it after you added your styles to the frontend.
+Also we learned how complicated it can be to have one component with multiple switching charts.
+Instead of switching components.